Janca/fking-spaghetti/README.md

 ```

 ## Status
 Well, it works... there are some bugs for sure.
-Need to go through it once more.
-Pretty sure it cannot
-be stopped currently, and exiting the UI while it is busy is sure the keep the process running.
-All that being said, it will work.
+A major rewrite is in the near future, but I like to get the idea working,
+and then fix... maybe.
+Please open issues for any bug you may find, and check back often.

+### Feature Ideas

+- Automatically crop on subject
+- Automatically resize crops to standard SD sizes, i.e, `512x512` and `768x768`
+- Write search term list directly from within UI
+- Network/proxy manager from within the UI
+- Preferences for number of search pages, number of threads

 ## Hidden Features
 **(For those that don't read the code)**